 Control schemes are crafted across different games, across multiple generations to form part of the lexicon of gaming.

 Third person shooter?
-Gears.
+Gears of War.

 2D Platformer?
 Press to jump.